 However, you can still have the custom email address and still use the familiar Gmail interface.
 Google Apps for Business does that for you.
 Just know that this is not a free option, and you will have to pay a $5/month fee.

 To get your custom email address, go to google.com/apps and start from there.
 It walks you through the setup process.

 The next step may sound a bit confusing for most, but it's actually not: verify your domain and add the MX records.

-One method for verifying the domain is adding a txt record to your DNS (Google will show you how).
-CloudFlare users will have to change a few things in the CloudFlare account.
-Others not using CloudFlare, just login to your hosting account and edit the DNS zone file.
+One method for verifying the domain is adding a TXT record to your DNS (Google will show you how).
+Cloudflare users will have to change a few things in the Cloudflare account.
+For others not using Cloudflare, just log in to your hosting account and edit the DNS zone file.
 At the same time, add some MX records to your DNS zone file.

 Ask your hosting service to walk you through the process.

 Growing an email list is more important than it may look at the beginning stages of your blog.

 - Traffic – Email is a direct and reliable way to direct traffic to your site.
 You can notify new and current readers of your best old posts and present the newest posts.
 By notifying potential readers thru email addresses, they’re much more likely to turn from one-time visitors into regular readers.
 Outsources like Pinterest and Google play both important roles in driving traffic to your blog, but they can not be controlled.
 While the email list is yours.

 - Marketing – Email goes straight to the reader's eyes.
 There can not be a more secure way to be sure you are being seen, than emails.
 Including social media.

 Set up the email list.